Frequently Asked Questions

 What kind of meals are provided?

 Allergies are taken very seriously.
 Major allergies are posted at the entrance of the school.
-All allergies are clearly posted in the appropriate classroom, and the kitchen.
+All allergies are clearly posted in the appropriate classroom and the kitchen.
 If the allergy is life threatening an individual plan for that child will be developed with the parent.
-This will include specific instructions, consequences and a procedure to follow.
-All staff, volunteers, and students read and sign each plan.
-Your child will receive a “safe” alternative prepared by the cook.
+This will include warning symptoms, specific instructions, and a procedure to follow.
+All staff, volunteers, and students read and sign each allergy plan.
+Children with food allergies will receive a “safe” alternative prepared by the cook.

-There are guidelines for behaviour management in the Day Nursery Act.
+There are guidelines for behaviour management in the Child Care and Early Years Act, 2014.
 Each program plans behaviour management based on their philosophy and the guidelines.

 Behaviour management is an ongoing process.
 We use redirection to manage a problem or behaviour preferably anticipating it before it happens.
-Logical consequences and consistency really helps the children.
-We expect to manage behaviour with positive verbal direction, e.g. “Inside we walk.”
+Logical consequences and consistency really help the children.
+We expect to manage behaviour with positive verbal direction, (e.g. “Inside we walk”).
+Positive reinforcement is used to encourage appropriate behaviour.

 How are fees calculated/paid?